 A Dutch oven without legs on the base is ideal to use in the oven as it can be inserted and removed from the oven easily.

-You will have more control over the temperature inside the Dutch oven by using your conventional ovens temperature control.
+You will have more control over the temperature inside the Dutch oven by using your conventional oven temperature control.
 But we need to remember how hot cast iron can get.

 Can You Put a Dutch Oven Lid in the Oven?

-This is where you will have to take not or read the instruction manual that can with your Dutch oven.
-I will easily breakdown here Dutch oven and their knobs.
+This is where you will have to take notes or read the instruction manual that will be with your Dutch oven.
+I will easily break it down here Dutch oven and its knobs.

-Dutch ovens are oven-safe and depending upon the quality of the iron and workmanship it will withstand very high temperatures.
+Dutch ovens are oven-safe and depending upon the quality of the iron and workmanship they will withstand very high temperatures.

 The lid of a Dutch oven will withstand the same high temperatures, but the knob will have a heat limit.
 Usually, it should not be exposed to more than 400º.
 This is where you should refer to your manual.